guettli/programming-guidelines/README.md

 update from vanilla container to your custom container.
 But this is like "create".
 No updates will follow once the container was created.
 This makes it easier and more predictable.

+The same is true for operating on data-structures in memory.
+In most cases you should not alter the data structure which are iterating.
+Create a new data structure while iterating the input data.
+With other words: no in-place editing.

 ### No Shell Scripting